omathiasschulz/fake-news-dataset/README.md

 ## Install dependencies

-To install the dependencies, in the project folder just type
+To install the dependencies in the project folder just type

 `pip3 install -r requirements.txt`